Michael-F-Bryan/rust-ffi-guide/src/pythonic/index.md

 $ pip3 install cffi
 ```

-I'll try to break the python bit into chunks to make it easier to digest.
-This
+The next python bit will be broken down into chunks to make it easier to digest.
-is the contents of my [main.py](./pythonic/main.py).
+This is the contents of [main.py](./pythonic/main.py).

 ```python